vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 touch Dockerfile
 ```

 In English, create a folder named `auth0_rails_app`, `cd` into the directory and create a file named `Dockerfile`.
+I can hear you say, "that doesn't need a terminal!".
+But, it's good to get comfortable living in the terminal.

-Now, on to filling in some contents within the `Dockerfile`.
+Now, open your favorite text editor.
+Fill in this content within the `Dockerfile`.

 ```Dockerfile
 FROM starefossen/ruby-node:2-8-stretch
 ```

+That command says "pull the `ruby-node` image tagged `2-8-stretch`".

 **Tip**: Look into the [docker hub](https://hub.docker.com/r/starefossen/ruby-node/) and pick the right version from the list of tags that suits your needs.